lloydroc/lloydroc.github.io/content/post/unix/systemd_sockets.md

 To me this is backwards, but we need to start the socket first and it will pass the file descriptor to the service.
 I tried many other options to no avail.
 What I really don't like about this is we have to run `systemctl start foo.socket` and have to HIGHLY resist the urge to type `systemctl start foo` since `systemctl` will assume the `.service`.
 It's just not intuitive, at least to me.

-If you find a way to start the service without having to start the socket first [/about](please send me an email).
+If you find a way to start the service without having to start the socket first - please send me an [email](/about).

 Not ideal!
 Let's continue.